commitdev/docs/docs/eps/ep-expectations.md

 ### Communication is Essential

-Communication is at the heart of a successful relationship between an EP and Commit, so timely communication is expected throughout onboarding, matchmaking, the duration of a pilot, and in-between pilots.
+Communication is at the heart of a successful relationship between an EP and Commit, so timely communication is expected throughout onboarding, matchmaking, the duration of a pilot, and in between pilots.

 As an EP, you’re expected to be responsive to any Slack or email communication directed at you within 24 hours during weekdays.
 Weekends and holidays don’t count.

 If personal or external issues arise that prevent you from being able to work at any point during your time with Commit, please reach out to the Engineer Success team via your EPX Slack channel so we can support you.

-### What Can You Expect if You Don’t Communicate in a Timely Manner?
+### What You Can Expect if You Don’t Communicate in a Timely Manner

 The Engineer Success team’s role is to remove blockers and work closely with you to ensure your success in the program.
 This is a partnership where mutual respect and communication are essential between you and the Engineer Success team.
 If we aren’t hearing from you, it will be difficult to support you.

-If you don’t respond when expected, the Engineer Success team will be in touch with you:
+If you don’t respond when expected, the Engineer Success team will be in touch with you in the following cadence:

 - After 24 hours, the team will reach out via Slack and email in an effort to get in touch with you.
 - After 48 hours, we’ll send you a warning email.